top of page

 Lingering Traces of History

 Angle Fly trails will take you past rock walls, old fields and ruins of structures that testify to the effects of human activity on the land for nearly 250 years.
-As you enter, notice the Revolutionary War-era Silas Reynolds house that is being rebuilt by the Somers Land Trust, the Town of Somers and a small army of local companies and volunteers.
-It will retain much of its original structure, façade and footprint while being brought up to 21st century standards to house a caretaker for the preserve.
+As you enter, notice the Revolutionary War-era Silas Reynolds house that was rebuilt by the Somers Land Trust, the Town of Somers and a small army of local companies and volunteers.
+It will retain much of its original structure, façade and footprint while being brought up to 21st century standards.

 Other Activities at Angle Fly